Neo Geo – Baseball Stars 2

 Dhaos is the game's antagonist, and he's not your stereotypical 'bad guy.'
 Dhaos is the game’s antagonist, and he’s not your stereotypical ‘bad guy’.

-So, where can I find this game?
-You can buy the original Super Famicom game on eBay.
-I’m unsure how much of that version is actually in English – most likely, none of the story is, but possibly the menus are in English.
-If you want to play the English translated version, several SNES reproduction websites sell the game, or can create one for you by request. *Note – be sure to do some investigating about reproduction cartridges before you obtain Tales of Phantasia.
+*Note about my copy: – Be sure to do some investigating about reproduction cartridges before you obtain Tales of Phantasia.
 Because the game requires some special chips in order to be made, I believe it may be a more difficult game for makers to create, and thus there could be problems with the cartridge, like what I’ve experienced with my reproduction cartridge.
 While my cartridge saves just fine, unfortunately, approximately 20 times during my 36-hour playthrough, the cartridge would inexplicably flash to a black screen and stop working – I would have to turn the power off, then back on to get it to work again.
 Why did this happen?
 I have no idea – sometimes it would happen after playing for 5 minutes, sometimes after 2 hours – maybe something was overheating?
 I’ve never experienced this with any other reproduction cartridges.
 The point is, simply email the reproduction maker and ask if they’ve had any problems with Tales of Phantasia – it is possible of course, that most reproduction cartridges of the game are fine, and it’s just my copy that has the issue.

 A good overall translation is marred by moments of out-of-place, crude dialogue.
 A good overall translation is marred by moments of out-of-place, crude dialogue.